Trungram Gyalwa Rinpoche

-Trungram Gyalwa Rinpoche (also known as Trungram Gyaltrul Rinpoche) is a Tibetan Buddhist master and head of the Trungram lineage.
-A prominent figure in the Kagyu tradition, he is recognized as one of its most senior tulkus (reincarnate lamas).
-He has also received extensive transmissions from the Nyingma lineage and teaches in the spirit of the nonsectarian Rimé movement.
-Notably, he is the first incarnate lama to earn a PhD in the West, having completed a doctoral program in Indo-Tibetan Buddhist Studies at Harvard University.
-Gyalwa Rinpoche has founded organizations across Asia and the United States that seek to modernize traditional Buddhist teachings while preserving their core principles.
+Trungram Gyalwa Rinpoche (Trungram Gyaltrul Rinpoche) is the head of the Trungram descent, and one of the highest tulkus of the Kagyu lineage of Tibetan Buddhism.
+He has received extensive transmissions of the Nyingma ancestry, and teaches in the spirit of the nonsectarian Rimé movement.
+He is also the first incarnate lama to earn a Ph.D. in the West, having completed a doctoral program in Indo-Tibetan Buddhist Studies at Harvard University.
+Gyalwa has founded organizations throughout Asia and United States which aims to modernize ancient Buddhist teachings.